 Can an employer advertise a position internally and state that only applications from permanent employees will be considered?

-Limiting an internal advertisement to applications from only permanent employees is contrary to the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034).
+Limiting an internal advertisement to applications from permanent employees only is contrary to the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034).
 Regulation 3 has the effect that employers must give their fixed-term employees the same opportunity to secure permanent positions in the business as permanent employees.
 Any difference between the availability of internal vacancies to fixed-term staff and their availability to permanent staff would need to be objectively justified.

-It is therefore advisable for employers to inform fixed-term employees of vacancies in the same way and at the same time as permanent employees, whether this means displaying a vacancy notice in a place where all employees would be expected to see it or e-mailing the vacancy list to all members of staff.
+It is therefore advisable for employers to inform fixed-term employees of vacancies in the same way and at the same time as permanent employees, whether this means displaying a vacancy notice in a place where all employees would be expected to see it or emailing the vacancy list to all members of staff.